 Building Construction Index

 When buying on paper, you will make a down payment upon contract execution and then, depending on the developer, either make subsequent payments as the builder achieves construction milestones or make one large payment at the end.
-The unpaid portion of the purchase price is subject to the building construction index, which has fluctuated from as low as under 1% per annum for most of the past half-decade to as high as 4% ten years ago.
+The unpaid portion of the purchase price is subject to the building construction index which, over the previous decade, averaged under 2% per annum - but has spiked since 2021 due to global inflation.
 One can limit this risk by front-loading most of the payments, which is safeguarded by a bank guarantee – in essence, an insurance policy to protect you should the builder go bankrupt.

 Buying on paper can be a wonderful opportunity.
 Hopefully this article clarified the process and armed you with knowledge to help you make informed decisions.